An interactive map showing the countries Canada does arms-trading business with.

 One notable absence in the list of big Canadian buyers is Ukraine.
-Given that the data stops before 2013—Viktor Yanukovych, Putin's deposed ally that didn't step down from the presidency until February 2014—it's not surprising the data doesn't show an uptick in weapons flow to the country.
+Given that the data stops before 2013—and Viktor Yanukovych, Putin's deposed ally that didn't step down from the presidency until February 2014—it's not surprising it doesn't show an uptick in weapons flow to the country.
 Expect that to change when 2014's numbers come out, given Canada's Operation REASSURANCE is boosting Ukraine's military in the face of Russian aggression.

 Europe has imposed a formal embargo, going so far as to ice a massive French contract for amphibious assault vehicles.